Storidge/cio-faq/cluster.md

+---
+title: cluster operation with Swarm and Kubernetes
+description: Questions on operating a Storidge cluster for Swarm and Kubernetes
+lang: en-US
+---

 # Cluster

 ### Do you have a node label for Storidge or cio nodes?
 It would help for service constraints.